Panathinaikos A.O.: 2001–present

 In 2007 in Athens F4, Panathinaikos BC were crowned European Champions for the fourth time, beating CSKA Moscow 93–91.
 In 2009 in Berlin, the "greens" defeated again CSKA 73–71 to become the Champions of Europe for the fifth time.

 In 2009, the men's volleyball team reached the CEV Cup final, while the women's volleyball team reached the Challenge Cup final.

 The sixth Euroleague triumph for Panathinaikos BC came in Barcelona in 2011, after defeating Maccabi 78–70 in the final.
 Panathinaikos BC became so, the second most successful club (behind Real Madrid) in the history of the competition.

 In 2013, a new sports department was founded for the first time after many years.
 It is the rugby team, which was announced on 7 November 2013, while the re-foundation of the field hockey department and the creation also of a baseball team was announced in 2014.

-On 29 December 2016, following the current trend of sports clubs getting involved in electronic sports, the club announces the establishment of an eSports section.
+On 29 December 2016, following the trend of other sports clubs getting involved in esports, the club announced the establishment of Panathinaikos Esports.

 In December 2018, Panathinaikos proceeded to the foundation of Wheelchair Basketball department.